AlyonSh/AlyonaS/tutorials/AS_9/SF_9.md

 time: 44
 ---
 ## Prerequisites
-Develop and 11deploy your first Java application using the SAP HANA Cloud Platform Tools for Java
+Develop and 11deploy your first Java application using the SAP HANA Cloud Platform Tools for Java (test repository owner)

 ---